tomoconnor/blog.devopstom.com/hugoblog/content/posts/replacing-aws-nat-gateways-with-freebsd-nat-instances/index.md

 The financial impact of this change is substantial.

-The managed NAT Gateway configuration incurred a fixed cost of approximately **140 USD per month** for three gateways.
+The managed NAT Gateway configuration incurred a fixed cost of approximately **£140 per month** for three gateways.
 This cost was independent of actual traffic volume and increased further with per-gigabyte data processing charges.

-Conversely, the NAT instance configuration uses three t4g.nano instances.
-At approximately 2.54 GBP per instance per month, the **total monthly cost is around 7.62 GBP**.
+Conversely, the NAT instance configuration uses three `t4g.nano` instances.
+At approximately *£2.54 per instance per month*, the **total monthly cost is around £7.62**.
 Additional costs are limited to standard EC2 data transfer pricing, which is negligible for most outbound-only workloads.

 Even allowing for currency conversion and incidental overhead, this represents a reduction of well over ninety percent in NAT-related monthly spend.
 From a FinOps perspective, this is a clear example of cost optimisation achieved through architectural choice rather than usage suppression.